noahdbgarner/Battleship/README.md

 - After drawing out this solution, I found that it would be more efficient to track ship locations with a list, and shots fired with a dictionary

 ## 5. Future Improvements
-- The computer's coordinate choice could be made more intelligent.
+- The computer's coordinate choice could be intelligent.
 One way to do this would be to add a function that checks coordinates within a close area of a damaged ship